nordic-krch/fw-nrfconnect-nrf/samples/nrf9160/secure_services/README.rst

 Overview
 ********

+This sample implements two shell commands:
-This sample generates random numbers and prints them to the console, sleeps, then reboots.
+- `secure service random_numbers` which generates random numbers and prints them to the console.
+   This demonstrates the :cpp:func:`spm_request_random_number` secure service.
-This is to demonstrate the :cpp:func:`spm_request_system_reboot` and :cpp:func:`spm_request_random_number` secure services.
+- `secure service reboot` which reboots the application.
+This demonstrates the :cpp:func:`spm_request_system_reboot` secure services.

+Additionally, sample demonstrates multi-domain logger where log messages from secure and non-secure domain are outputed to the shell.
+Log messages from secure domain can be runtime filtered in the same way as in single domain scenario.

 Requirements
 ************